 Individuals do not lose their volunteer status if they receive a "nominal fee" from a public agency.
-Payments to volunteer firefighters of expenses, reasonable benefits or a nominal fee are allowed under 29 CFR 553.106 (e) for the purposes of excluding volunteers from the requirements of federal wage and hour laws.
+Payments to volunteer firefighters of expenses, reasonable benefits or a nominal fee are allowed under 29 CFR 553.106 (a-f) for the purposes of excluding volunteers from the requirements of federal wage and hour laws.
 The precise threshold for "reasonable" has yet to be established by the US Department of Labor.
 A nominal fee is not a substitute for compensation and must not be tied to productivity.
-However, this does not necessarily preclude the payment of a nominal amount on a "per call" or similar basis to volunteer firefighters.
 Any volunteer compensation should not exceed 20% of the hourly rate not including benefits of the lowest paid firefighter.
-The US DOL has provided conflicting definitions and interpretation of the 20% rule.
+The US DOL has clarified that volunteer firefighters may be paid on a per call basis as long as it is not tied to productivity AND doesn't exceed 20% of a regular firefighters hourly rate of pay